 In larger hook sizes (4 and 6), Bass strike muddlers just like other popular poppers.

-Guide Tip: Learning how to set the hook fly fishing is a SKILL.
+Guide Pro Tip: Learning how to set the hook fly fishing is a SKILL.
 Read exactly how in this article – How to Set the Hook Fly Fishing

-Dry, Wet or as a Streamer, the versatility is what makes the Muddler one of my first choices when there isn’t a hatch.
+The versatility is what makes the Muddler one of my first choices when there isn’t a hatch.
 Whether fishing a stream for the first time or wading familiar waters, if I see no hatching activity when I first enter the water, I tie on a Muddler or a Muddler variation and begin searching the water.
 Using this approach, I can land the first trout of the day as quickly as possible

 Muddler Minnow Presentations